abordage/og-images/README.md

 ## Roadmap

-Add the ability to use gradients and images for the background.
+Add ability to use gradients and images for the background.

 ## Testing